 The American Revolution Museum at Yorktown

 This was probably my son’s favorite vacation when he was about 5 years old.
 There’s just something about cannons, muskets, and bayonets.
-We recently started learning more about The American Revolution.
-We are currently working through some Revolutionary War homeschool books and resources.

 Coupling memories and photos from our vacation with what we’ve been reading have truly helped solidify his understanding of The Revolution.